 Should I sell on Amazon?
 This has been a controversial question for many brand owners and managers.
 Concerns about Amazon’s size and control and a brand’s perceived inability to control the customer experience on the site.

-Selling on Amazon has been, in recent history, a controversial question for many brand owners and managers who have concerns about Amazon’s size and control and a brand’s perceived inability to control the customer experience on the Amazon site.
-Now the answer to “should this brand be on Amazon?” is unequivocally “yes” given that nearly $4 in every $10 in ecommerce sales occur on Amazon.
-More and more retail dollars are spent there and more and more brands are making their way there – requiring a proactive stance to stand out and succeed.
+Now the answer to “should this brand be on Amazon?” is unequivocally “yes” given that nearly $4 in every $10 of ecommerce sales occur on Amazon.
+More and more retail dollars are spent on Amazon.
+More and more brands are making their way to Amazon.
+This requires a proactive stance to stand out and succeed.

 Big and getting bigger…

 With some 300 million users and climbing and in excess of 3 million sellers, Amazon is massive.